1. Reposition your router

 The position of your wireless router plays a major role in the speed and strength of your wireless connection.
 If you are having trouble, you should try to reposition your router in a centrally located area, where the signal can equally reach each wireless device in your house.
 If your router is near an outside wall, try to move it closer to the middle of your house.
 Routers that are placed near outside walls can send some of the signal outside, which can risk your wireless connection’s strength and speed.

-Adding a wireless signal repeater to your home network can greatly increase the speed of your connection.
+Adding a wireless signal repeater to your home network can greatly increase the speed of your connection at areas where signal strength is weak.
 A repeater works by extending your signal without having to add any additional wires.
-All you have to do is simply place the wireless repeater in a location that is between your router and your wireless device(s).
+All you have to do is place the wireless repeater in a location that is between your router and your wireless device(s).
 It will instantly boost the wireless signal that is sent from the router to your devices, meaning faster speeds for you.

 Most wireless routers come standard with an omnidirectional antenna, meaning it broadcasts the wireless signal in a circular radius to reach various places in your home.
 If your router is in a perfectly centered location between all of your wireless devices, this is probably fine.
 But if your router isn’t perfectly centered among devices, you should think about replacing the existing antenna with a stronger one, known as a high-gain antenna.
 You can usually remove your old antenna and replace it with one of these stronger antennas to boost your signal strength, therefore increasing the speed of your connection.
 Another perk of a high-gain antenna is its ability to focus the wireless signal in any direction you prefer.